16 Random Pieces of Advice for Life as a Foreigner in the City of Eternal Spring

 (11) Enjoy a Delicious Breakfast

-A great breakfast helps you start your day in the best way possible and there is no shortage of excellent options for how to do so in La Ciudad de Eterna Primavera.
+A great breakfast helps start your day off right and there is no shortage of excellent options for how to do so in La Ciudad de Eterna Primavera.
 If you’re in El Poblado, check out “El Alma” café in Barrio Provenza, which serves healthy, vegetarian dishes alongside local meat-based breakfasts.
 The café is fitted out beautifully and is well-equipped for serving both locals and travellers alike.
 A little further up the street from Provenza is “Betty’s Bowls”; a 5 out of 5 star-rated café-restaurant specializing in fine-roast coffees, smoothie breakfasts and healthy brunches.

 If you’re living in Laureles, my go-to spots are Naturalia Café and Cafe Revolucion.
 Naturalia Café offers pizzas, smoothies, good coffee and a place to relax.
 Café Revolucion, just down the road and a bit faster-paced offers up savory local coffees, gluten-free cakes and brownies as well as brunch and lunch.